gecko0307/dagon2/README.md

 New features:
 - The renderer now leverages SDL GPU, targeting Vulkan instead of OpenGL
 - Improvements in almost every stage of the renderer.
 Many new features such as irradiance mapping, multiple scattering, specular occlusion, and adjustable f0.
-As a result, the rendered image is now comparable to Blender's Eevee, a popular real-time rendering engine
+As a result, the rendered image is now comparable to Blender's Eevee
 - Experimental HDR (scRGB) output support, which expands the range of colors and luminance that can be displayed.
 - Supersampling support
 - Temporal SSAO